ka7/sh/README.md

     curl -s https://raw.githubusercontent.com/netserva/sh/master/bin/setup-sh | bash

+Make sure `curl` and `git` are installed first.
+Use `which git` and if nothing is returned then manually update the package list and make sure these very basic packages are available...

+    sudo apt update
+    sudo apt install --no-install-recommends curl git nano wget

-To install manually and activate, copy and paste the 3 lines below...
+To install this project manually, copy and paste these 3 lines below...

     git clone --depth 1 https://github.com/netserva/sh ~/.sh
     ~/.sh/bin/shm install